No. 8 Notre Dame holds on for 22-17 victory over Vanderbilt

 GETTING HIS KICKS

-Yoon, who started his football career as an eighth-grader at Nashville’s Harding Academy, kicked three first-half field goals (26, 33 and 46 yards) to pass Craig Hentrich (1989-92) and become the school’s all-time leading placekicking scorer with 297 points.
-Only Allen Pinkett (1982-85) has more points (320) in his career.
+Justin Yoon, who started his football career as an eighth-grader at Nashville’s Harding Academy, kicked three first-half field goals (26, 33 and 46 yards) to pass Craig Hentrich (1989-92) and become the school’s all-time leading placekicking scorer with 297 points.
+He did miss a short field-goal attempt in the fourth quarter that would have made the lead eight.

 UP NEXT